Resolving the interstellar medium in the nuclear region of two z=5.78 quasar host galaxies with ALMA: Introduction

 The dust and gas in the host galaxies of these earliest quasars have been studied at submillimeter and millimeter wavelengths using thermal continuum emission, molecular (mostly CO), and fine structure lines, such as the [C II] 158$\mu$m emission line \citep{walter04,walter09,bertoldi03a,bertoldi03b,petric03,priddey03,robson04,riechers09,omont13, wang08,wang10,wang13,willott15,willott17,banados15,venemans16,venemans17a,venemans17b, venemans17c,decarli17,decarli18,izumi18}.
 Dust continuum surveys at $\sim$0.5-1 mJy rms sensitivity have detected the most FIR-luminous objects, with far-infrared (FIR) luminosities of a few $\rm \times10^{12}$ to $\rm 10^{13}\,L_{\odot}$ and dust masses of $\rm >10^{8}\,M_{\odot}$ \citep{bertoldi03a,priddey03,robson04,wang07,wang08}.
 These FIR luminous quasars are bright in CO line emission and [C II] 158$\mu$m fine structure line emission, indicating molecular gas with masses of order of $\rm 10^{10}\,M_{\odot}$ and bursts of star formation in the nuclear region, co-eval with the SMBH accretion and quasar activity \citep{bertoldi03b,maiolino05,carilli07,wang13,decarli17,decarli18,venemans16}.

 In recent years, the Atacama Large Millimeter/submillimeter Array (ALMA) has carried out comprehensive surveys of the [C II] 158$\mu$m fine structure line in high-z quasars.
 For example, \citet{decarli18} detected [C II] in 85\% of 27 optically-selected quasars at z$>$5.94.
 This line is an important coolant that traces the ionized and neutral interstellar medium (ISM) and star forming activities \citep{herreracamus15}.
 The detection of [C II] line and dust continuum emission has revealed a wide range of star formation rates, from a few 10 $\rm M_{\odot}\,yr^{-1}$ to $\rm \geq1000\,M_{\odot}\,yr^{-1}$ \citep{decarli18,izumi18}.
 The [C II]-FIR luminosity ratios of these quasar hosts range from $\rm 10^{-4}$ to a few $\rm \times10^{-3}$ \citep{maiolino05,wang13,willott17,decarli18}, following the trend of decreasing [C II]-FIR ratio with increasing FIR luminosities found with the IR luminous star-forming systems \citep{malhotra01,stacey10,luhman03,diazsantos13,diazsantos17,gracia11, haileydunsheath10,munoz16,smith17,gullberg18,decarli18,rybak19}.
 In particular, the quasar hosts with high FIR luminosities of a few $\rm 10^{12}$ to $\rm 10^{13}\,L_{\odot}$ show low [C II]-FIR ratios similar to that found in the Ultraluminous infrared galaxies (ULIRGs) and submillimeter galaxies (SMGs) \citep{luhman03,diazsantos13,wang13,diazsantos17,rybak19}.
-The [C II]-FIR ratio is suggested to related to the local conditions of the ISM (i.e., intensity of radiation field, surface temperature of the cloud, and gas density etc. \citealp{munoz16,narayanan17,herreracamus18}).
-Thus, it is interesting to see how the resovled distributions of the line and constinuum surface brightness and emission ratios in these FIR luminous quasar hosts compare to that in the ULIRGs and SMGs with intense star formation \citep{smith17,gullberg18,rybak19}.
+The [C II]-FIR ratio is suggested to be related to the local conditions of the ISM; e.g. a decrease of [C II]-FIR ratio could be due to a high gas temperature (i.e., $\rm T>\Delta E/k\sim 91\,K$, $\rm \Delta$E is the energy separation of the two levels of the [C II] 158 $\mu$m transition) where the upper level of [C II] transition is saturated \citep{munoz16}, or a high gas surface density (e.g., the typical density in compact ULIRGs and SMGs) where more gas is in molecular phase \citep{narayanan17}.
+It is interesting to see how the resolved distributions of the line and continuum surface brightnesses and emission ratios in these FIR luminous quasar hosts compare to that in the ULIRGs and SMGs \citep{smith17,gullberg18,rybak19}.